 The primary tool utilized by ALCO to manage interest rate risk is earnings at risk modeling (interest rate sensitivity analysis).

-Information such as principal balance, interest rate, maturity date, cash flows, next repricing date (if needed) and current rates is uploaded into the model to create an ending balance sheet.
+Information, such as principal balance, interest rate, maturity date, cash flows, next repricing date (if needed) and current rates are uploaded into the model to create an ending balance sheet.
 In addition, ALCO makes certain assumptions regarding prepayment speeds for loans and mortgage related investment securities along with any optionality within the deposits and borrowings.
 The model is first run under an assumption of a flat rate scenario (i.e. no change in current interest rates) with a static balance sheet.
-Two additional models are run in which a gradual increase of 200 bps and a gradual decrease of 100 bps takes place over a 12 month period with a static balance sheet.
+Three additional models are run in which a gradual increase of 200 bps, a gradual increase of 100 bps and a gradual decrease of 100 bps takes place over a 12 month period with a static balance sheet.
 Under these scenarios, assets subject to prepayments are adjusted to account for faster or slower prepayment assumptions.
 Any investment securities or borrowings that have callable options embedded into them are handled accordingly based on the interest rate scenario.
-The resultant changes in net interest income are then measured against the flat rate scenario.
+The resulting changes in net interest income are then measured against the flat rate scenario.
+The Company also runs other interest rate scenarios to highlight potential interest rate risk.

 In the declining rate scenario, net interest income is projected to decrease when compared to the forecasted net interest income in the flat rate scenario through the simulation period.
-The decrease in net interest income is a result of earning assets (particularly prime and LIBOR-based loans) repricing downward faster than the interest bearing liabilities that remain at or near their floors.
-In the rising rate scenarios, net interest income is projected to experience a slight decline from the flat rate scenario; however, the potential impact on earnings may be affected by the ability to lag deposit repricing on NOW, savings, MMDA and CD accounts.
-Net interest income for the next twelve months in the +200/-100 bp scenarios, as described above, is within the internal policy risk limits of not more than a 7.5% change in net interest income.
-The following table summarizes the percentage change in net interest income in the rising and declining rate scenarios over a 12-month period from the forecasted net interest income in the flat rate scenario using the December 31, 2018 balance sheet position:
+The decrease in net interest income is a result of earning assets (particularly LIBOR-based loans) repricing downward faster than the interest-bearing liabilities that remain at or near their floors.
+In the rising rate scenarios, net interest income is projected to experience a slight decline from the flat rate scenario; however the potential impact on earnings may be affected by the ability to lag deposit repricing on NOW, savings, MMDA and time accounts.
+Net interest income for the next twelve months in the +200/+100/-100 bp scenarios, as described above, is within the internal policy risk limits of not more than a 7.5% change in net interest income.
+The following table summarizes the percentage change in net interest income in the rising and declining rate scenarios over a 12-month period from the forecasted net interest income in the flat rate scenario using the December 31, 2019 balance sheet position: